thefuturecat/tm-inject/README.md

 <hr>

 <b>Q: I'm having problems on build</b><br>
-A: Most likely is the build is set to x64, it needs to be x86
+A: Most likely the build is set to x64, it needs to be x86